 E.C.
 39831.5 - Upon registration, parents or guardians of pupils not previously transported in a school bus, shall receive written information on school bus safety as specified.
-Applies to prekindergarten, kindergarten, and grades 1 to 6.
+This provision applies to pre- kindergarten, kindergarten, and grades 1 to 6.